Spin superfluidity and magnon BEC: Phenomenology of magnon superfluidity

 As in the case of the atomic Bose condensates the main physics of the magnon BEC can be found from the consideration of the Gross-Pitaevskii equation for the complex order parameter.
 The local order parameter is obtained by extension of Eq. \eqref{ODLROmagnon} to the inhomogeneous case and is determined as the vacuum expectation value of the magnon field operator:

 where $n$ is magnon density.
 To avoid the confusion, let us mention that this order parameter \eqref{OrderParameter1} describes the coherent precession in any system, superfluid or non-superfluid.
 It has nothing to do with the multi-component order parameter which describes the underlying systems -- superfluid phases of $^3$He \cite{VollhardtWolfle}.
+In other words the mass superfluidity of $^3$He is accompanied by the antiferromagnetic ordering in the subsystem of nuclear spins.
+All the magnetic properties, which we are discussing here, are the properties of this magnitically ordered subsystem and are not connected directly to the mass superfluidity of $^3$He.

 If the dissipation and pumping of magnons are ignored (on relaxation and pumping terms in magnon BEC see Ref. \cite{Malomed2009}), the corresponding Gross-Pitaevskii equation has the conventional form $(\hbar=1)$: